Waaal/BobaOS/doc/boot/Loader.md

 A entry in an IDT holds in which **segment** the interrupt service routine is locatet and the **offset** to the routine.

 ##### Data in a Table Entry:
-On entry is 18 bytes (128 bits) long and is structured like this:
+On entry is 128 bits in long mode and 64 bits in protected mode and is structured like this:
 ```
+ <---------LONG MODE--------->
  127         96 95          64 63      48 47           40 39  34 34    32 31           16 15           0
   |   //////   |    Offset    |  Offset  |  Attributes   | //// |   IST  |    Selector   |    Offset   |
 ```